pw398/pw398.github.io/_posts/2025-06-19-MongoDB-II-Aggregation-Pipelines-via-PyMongo.md

 ## Distinct Values for <code>device.OS</code>

 Now for something a little more interesting.
 Let's suppose we are interested in understanding our customers' device-related preferences.
 For this, we can utilize the nested <code>device.OS</code> and <code>device.Browser</code> fields.
 The operating systems are a good indicator of whether a user is on a mobile or desktop device, and the browsers may offer a clear indication of whether a visitor is a robot.
 I relied on AI to make the classifications, so forgive any technical inaccuracies, but we will use the logic that a visitor is a robot if the browser indicates so, and that this classification will take precedence over distinctions in operating system.
-If not a robot, we will classify the visitor as either desktop or mobile based on operating system, and label each document accordingly by adding a field called <code>device_type</code> to our collection.
+If not a robot, we will classify the visitor as either desktop or mobile based on operating system, and label each document accordingly by adding a field called <code>device_type</code>.

 To get the list of unique operating systems, we can use the <code>distinct</code> keyword as follows.
-The line below simply provides the output as a horizontal list to save space.
+The second line simply provides the output as a horizontal list to save space.

 ```python
 os_list = collection.distinct("device.OS")